-Irish Mythology and the Movies
+Irish Mythology & the Movies

 Apparently, Hugh Jackman of Wolverine fame will be bringing Irish Mythology to the big screen.
 You might think I would be happy about that.